lojacho/capstone-react/README.md

 ### Key Features <a name="key-features"></a>

-This project is a simple spaces travelers hub.
+This project is a simple React Capstone.
 The main features are:

 - **The home section displays a list of animes fetched from an API.**
 - **The URL for the detail page is created dinamic.**